 What is Six Sigma?

-Six Sigma is a business management strategy which combines the most effective and efficient aspects of several different quality control innovations.
+Six Sigma is a business management strategy that combines the most effective and efficient aspects of several different quality control innovations.
 This strategy asserts the idea that manufacturers can exercise total control over their business by emphasizing the teamwork and commitment of staff at every level.
-By incorporating these ideas, all aspects of production can be gauged, thereby allowing monitoring of quality at every stage.
+By incorporating these ideas, all aspects of production can be gauged, thereby allowing the monitoring of quality at every stage.

 History of Six Sigma

 As you can see below, It was first introduced by Engineer Bill Smith while working in Motorola in 1987.
 He got 10x reductions in product failure in 5 years there.